oudzy/AngularJS-ResponsiveCalendar/README.md

 EventSource is an array of event object which contains at least below fields:

 * title
-* startTime
+* StartTime
-If allDay is set to true, the startTime has to be as a UTC date which time is set to 0:00 AM, because in an allDay event, only the date is considered, the exact time or timezone doesn't matter.
+If allDay is set to true, the StartTime has to be as a UTC date which time is set to 0:00 AM, because in an allDay event, only the date is considered, the exact time or timezone doesn't matter.
-For example, if an allDay event starting from 2014-05-09, then startTime is
+For example, if an allDay event starting from 2014-05-09, then StartTime is

-        var startTime = new Date(Date.UTC(2014, 4, 8));
+        var StartTime = new Date(Date.UTC(2014, 4, 8));

-* endTime
+* EndTime
-If allDay is set to true, the startTime has to be as a UTC date which time is set to 0:00 AM, because in an allDay event, only the date is considered, the exact time or timezone doesn't matter.
+If allDay is set to true, the StartTime has to be as a UTC date which time is set to 0:00 AM, because in an allDay event, only the date is considered, the exact time or timezone doesn't matter.
-For example, if an allDay event ending to 2014-05-10, then endTime is
+For example, if an allDay event ending to 2014-05-10, then EndTime is

-        var endTime = new Date(Date.UTC(2014, 4, 9));
+        var EndTime = new Date(Date.UTC(2014, 4, 9));

 * allDay
 Indicates the event is allDay event or regular event